Georgy Chernov

-George A. Chernov (April 21, 1906 – April 6, 2009) was a Soviet geologist.
+George A. Chernov (Георгий Александрович Чернов; April 21, 1906 – April 6, 2009) was a Soviet geologist.
 He discovered the Vorkuta coal deposits and the petroleum district of the Bolshezemelskaya tundra, including the Usinskoe and Kharyaginskoye oil fields.
 Chernov discovered the piezoquartz deposits of the Vangyrskoe field during World War II, known in the Soviet Union as the Great Patriotic War.
 He obtained a doctorate in geological and mineralogical sciences from Moscow University and was the recipient of the Honored Geologist award of the RSFSR.

 Biography

 Chernov was the son of Alexander Alexandrovich Chernov (1877–1963), a Russian geologist and paleontologist, and his mother, Eugenia P. Magnushevska.
 He had a sister named Olga.
 Chernov married Tamara Chernova and they had three children—one son (Vadim Georgievich Chernov) and two daughters (Tamara and Tatiana).
 Chernov later remarried twice, to Marina and then to Lyuba, and had a third daughter—Eugenia.

 In 1930 Chernov graduated from the Geophysics Department (Faculty) of Physics and Mathematics of Moscow University.
 He was a member of the Moscow Society of Naturalists.